langchain-ai/langgraph/docs/docs/cloud/concepts/index.md

 ### Human-in-the-Loop
 There are many occasions where the graph cannot run completely autonomously.
 For instance, the user might need to input some additional arguments to a function call, or select the next edge for the graph to continue on.
 In these instances, we need to insert some human in the loop interaction, which you can learn about in [this how-to](../how_tos/cloud_examples/human-in-the-loop_cloud).

-### Multi-Tasking
+### Double Texting
 Many times users might interact with your graph in unintended ways.
-For instance, a user interacting with a graph that has chat output could send one message and before the graph has finished running send a second message.
+For instance, a user may send one message and before the graph has finished running send a second message.
 To solve this issue of "double-texting" (i.e. prompting the graph a second time before the first run has finished), Langgraph has provided four different solutions, all of which are covered in the [Double Texting how-tos](../how_tos/cloud_examples/interrupt_concurrent/).
+These options are:

+- `reject`: This is the simplest option, this just rejects any follow up runs and does not allow double texting.
+- `enqueue`: This is a relatively simple option which continues the first run until it completes the whole run, then sends the new input as a separate run.
+- `interrupt`: This option interrupts the current execution but saves all the work done up until that point.
+It then inserts the user input and continues from there.
+If you enable this option, your graph should be able to handle weird edge cases that may arise.
+- `rollback`: This option rolls back all work done up until that point.
+It then sends the user input in, basically as if it just followed the original run input.

+### Stateless runs

+All runs use the built-in checkpointer to store checkpoints for runs.
+However, it can often be useful to just kick off a run without worrying about explicitly creating a thread and without wanting to keep those checkpointers around.
+Stateless runs allow you to do this by exposing an endpoint that:

+- Takes in user input
+- Under the hood, creates a thread
+- Runs the agent but skips all checkpointing steps
+- Cleans up the thread afterwards

+Stateless runs are still retried as regular retries are per node, while everything still in memory, so doesn't use checkpoints.

+The only difference is in stateless background runs, if the task worker dies halfway (not because the run itself failed, for some external reason) then the whole run will be retried like any background run, but
+- whereas a stateful background run would retry from the last successful checkpoint
+- a stateless background run would retry from the beginning